Gloria Yang

 "I just clicked it because I didn’t know I could drag it."

-Solution 2: Content Hierarchy
+Pattern 2: Unclear Content Hierarchy

 Clarifying Content Hierarchy in the Table of Contents